kyma-project/kyma/docs/security/05-05-production-profile.md

 By default, every Kyma deployment is installed with the OAuth2 server using what is considered a development profile.
 In the case of the ORY Hydra OAuth2 server, this means that:
   - Hydra works in the "in-memory" mode and saves the registered OAuth2 clients in its memory, without the use of persistent storage.
-  - Default resource quotas are used
+  - Default resource quotas are used.

 This configuration is not considered production-ready.
 To use the Kyma OAuth2 server in a production environment, configure Hydra to use the production profile.